surprisedpika/hubble/README.md

 ## Using Hubble

 Download Hubble from the releases page and open it.
 You will be prompted to select a folder, this is the layouts folder containing a `layout.css` and `layout.json` file.
-If you wish to work from an example, there is one in the [Example Layout](https://github.com/surprisedpika/hubble/tree/master/Example%20Layouts) folder in the repository.
+If you wish to work from an example, there are examples in the [Example Layouts](https://github.com/surprisedpika/hubble/tree/master/Example%20Layouts) folder.